faalim/TicketApp/README.md

 # TicketApp
 Ticket App that lets user purchase diffrent type of basketball ticket types.
 Allows you to restock and view purchasing history
-Here's a simplified README for your GitHub repository for Assignment 1:

----

 # Tickets App

 ## Objectives